 In fact, the Ashanti were happy, since they had already been defeated by the British in another war, for Queen Victoria to sit on the stool, seeing as she was ruler of the British Empire and someone they saw as a equal and victor.
 Hodgson?
 Not so much...

-To be fair, none of those countries have openly declared they want each other's territories (although Greece is afraid of an implied Macedonian expansion).
+The Macedonia naming dispute.
+Now, none of those countries have openly declared they want each other's territories (although Greece is afraid of an implied Macedonian expansion).
 This is more the political equivalent of a Flame War.

 Originally, the pre-conquest Mesoamericans had a general agreement to not begin a war until a messenger had been sent to the enemy and announced the reason why war was being declared.
 This worked just fine for a time, but after the Aztecs and their desperateneed for war prisoners came to power, wars began to be declared so often that they soon ran out of good excuses, and the reasons became increasingly sillier.
 For example, in 1473 the Aztec emperor declared war on the king of Tlatelolco (who was his brother-in-law) because he didn't sleep with his wife often enough and that made her sad - the king was thrown off Tlatelolco's main temple and his state annexed to the Aztec Empire.
 It's safe to assume that everybody else eventually ran out of excuses too, because by the time the Spanish showed up, all the surviving states had agreed to have some limited wars with each other each few years, the "flowery wars", with no single purpose but to provide sacrifice victims to everybody.